Yogeshvar005/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

 ![image](https://user-images.githubusercontent.com/36288975/226189625-37daa9a3-62e9-42b5-a5ce-2ac63345905b.png)

-12. Creating Proteus project and running the simulation

-We are now at the last part of step by step guide on how to simulate STM32 project in Proteus.
+12. Creating Proteus project and running the simulation we are now at the last part of step by step guide on how to simulate STM32 project in Proteus.

 13. Create a new Proteus project and place STM32F40xx i.e. the same MCU for which the project was created in STM32Cube IDE.